Saturday, October 24, 2009

 FileZilla Client - Great SFTP client.

-If you are interested in many many more great freeware tools go to TechSupportAlert's website.
+And lastly, if you are interested in many more great freeware tools you can find the best ones at the TechSupportAlert's website.

 So, this is the initial list.
 In the next posts I will describe in more details few of these tools, including Hudson, Nexus and SoapUI, and concepts like Build Automation, Continuous Integration etc. If you like this list, a comment would definitely help motivate me to write more.
 If you find better tools that do about the same of one of the ones I listed, please drop a comment, I am always happy to learn a new trick.